top of page

 Some religious organisations' treasures also extend to owning grand halls, media networks, and other social programs, such as schools.

-Some view the sheer number of people that belong to the organisation as a reflection of its wealth.
+Some view the sheer number of people who belong to an organisation as a reflection of its wealth.
 For this reason, they attract people who long for a sense of inclusion and community.
-In some cases, people seek to join them in their Feasts and festivities, despite the fact that they do not agree with their doctrines or their calendar.
+For this reason, some people seek to join them in their Feasts and festivities despite having disagreements with their doctrines or calendar.

 In many ways, being asked to leave any or all these riches parallels the young, rich man with whom Christ asked to sell his property and come and follow him (Mar.
 10:17-22).
 Interestingly, Luke notes him to be a 'ruler' (Lk.18:18-23).